 5. Choose a cheaper cut of steak

-Bourdain recommends if you want to make a better steak, you don’t go with a filet mignon made from the tenderloin.
-In fact, he specifically recommends you go with a cheaper cut.
-He reports chefs look down on the tenderloin, and most professionals think it’s a boring and uninteresting piece of meat.
+If you want to make a better steak, Bourdain recommended you don’t go with a filet mignon made from the tenderloin.
+In fact, he specifically recommended you go with a cheaper cut.
+He reported chefs look down on the tenderloin, and most professionals think it’s a boring and uninteresting piece of meat.
 Instead, you should choose sirloin, off the loin, or cuts from the rib section.
 They offer a better mix of fat and lean meat — and will cost you less than the tenderloin.

 6. Try adding a few new ingredients to your grocery cart

 Bourdain talked frequently about keeping things simple.
 But as Spoon University notes, there are a few ingredients Bourdain recommended over and over again to home cooks who want to make better food.
 Try adding shallots to your French dishes.
 Use butter — not margarine — to improve the flavor of your sauces.
 Roast your garlic in the oven to improve your bread or soup.
 Make and use chicken stock.
 Add parsley to your dishes, and while you’re at it, start using fresh herbs in as many of your dishes as you can.

 7. Wait to season your steak until just before you put it on the grill

 Did you buy a great steak but then forgot to do anything with it until you’d already fired up the grill?
 No problem.
 Bourdain told Food & Wine he waits to season a steak until right before it goes on the grill.
 He also kept it simple — are you sensing a pattern here? — and just used sea salt and cracked black pepper on his steaks.
 Bourdain explained to Tech Insider that he salted at the last moment because it pulls moisture out of the meat.

 8. You don’t need all those fancy knives